mx-psi/tfg/text/CompSci/04-shor.md

 This claim shows then that, by applying the bound for each $i$ and using independence,
 $$P[r \text{ is odd or } x^{r/2} \equiv_N -1] \leq \frac{1}{2^m} \leq \frac14,$$
-where the last inequality follows from $N$ being composite.
+where the last inequality follows from $N$ having more than one prime factor.
 :::

+Hence, we can apply the previously sketched-out algorithm to odd integers with more than one factor.
+What remains is only checking the other cases.

+We can check if $N$ is even by looking at its last digit on its binary representation, which takes constant time on a classical family of circuits.
+For the remaining case, that is, $N = a^b$, with $a \geq 1, b \geq 2$, TODO.

+Hence, Shor's algorithm is complete and is presented at [@algo:shor].

-:::{.algorithm name="Shor's algorithm"}
+:::{.algorithm name="Shor's algorithm" #algo:shor}
 [@NielsenQuantumComputationQuantum2010; TODO]

 Solves [@prob:factoring].